Is Sec. Aldona Wos Challenging the Goliath-Like MCOs? Will She Win?

 “Come to me.”

-Posted on November 11, 2013, in ACTT, Aldona Wos, Behavioral health, Crisis Solutions Coalition, Denials of Medicaid Services, DHHS, DHHS Press Release, Division of Medical Assistance, Health Care Providers and Services, Hospitals, Managed Care, MCO, Medicaid, Medicaid Advocate, Medicaid Services, Mental Health, Mental Health Problems, Mental Illness, NC, North Carolina, Provider Medicaid Contracts, Reductions, Tax Dollars, Taxes, Taxpayers, Termination of Medicaid Contract, Wos and tagged Aldona Wos, Behavioral health, Crisis Solutions Coalition, DHHS, DHHS Press Release, Division of Medical Assistance, DMA, Health care provider, Hospitals and Medicaid, Managed care, Managed Care Organizations, MCO, Medicaid, Medicaid recipients, Medicaid Services, Mental disorder, Mental health, Mental Health and Medicaid, Mentally Ill and Emergency Rooms, Mentally Ill and Prisons, North Carolina, North Carolina Department of Health and Human Services, termination of Medicaid contracts.
+Posted on November 11, 2013, in ACTT, Behavioral health, Crisis Solutions Coalition, Denials of Medicaid Services, DHHS Press Release, Division of Medical Assistance, Health Care Providers and Services, Hospitals, Managed Care, MCO, Medicaid, Medicaid Advocate, Medicaid Services, Mental Health, Mental Health Problems, Mental Illness, NC, NC DHHS, North Carolina, Provider Medicaid Contracts, Reductions, Tax Dollars, Taxes, Taxpayers, Termination of Medicaid Contract and tagged Aldona Wos, Behavioral health, Crisis Solutions Coalition, DHHS Press Release, Division of Medical Assistance, DMA, Health care provider, Hospitals and Medicaid, Managed care, Managed Care Organizations, MCO, Medicaid, Medicaid recipients, Medicaid Services, Mental disorder, Mental health, Mental Health and Medicaid, Mentally Ill and Emergency Rooms, Mentally Ill and Prisons, NC DHHS, North Carolina, North Carolina Department of Health and Human Services, termination of Medicaid contracts.
 Bookmark the permalink.
 1 Comment.